 Cathy and I have been blessed to witness and experience the weddings of our three children to wonderful spouses.
-From the time we were saved and filled with God’s Spirit, we began praying God would lead our children at the proper time, to strong and loving believers to whom they could join their lives in holy marriage.
-We purposed to not only teach our children about a Christ-centered home but to live that teaching in front of them.
+From the time we were saved and filled with God’s Spirit, we began praying God would lead our children at the proper time to strong and loving believers to whom they could join their lives in holy marriage.
+We purposed to not only teach our children about a Christ-centered home but to live the model in front of them.
 There were periods when we fell far short of the ideal and certainly would have changed some of our attitudes and actions then, but God’s grace overshadowed our failures.

 In 1990 when John announced his intentions to marry Gina Ratcliff from Texarkana, Texas, we came to love her and believe she was the perfect one for John.
 We wanted to do all we could to help make their wedding day as special as we could for them.
 Gina bought her wedding dress from Low’s Bridal Shop in Brinkley, Arkansas of which we were unaware.
-Many brides from Arkansas and probably Tennessee and Mississippi travel to this small town in eastern Arkansas, half-way between Little Rock and Memphis, to buy their elegant gowns at very reasonable prices.
-Cathy, Mary Kay and Ginny made note of how beautiful was Gina’s gown, knowing they might also be shopping at Low’s one day.
+Many brides from Arkansas and probably Tennessee and Mississippi travel to this small town in eastern Arkansas half-way between Little Rock and Memphis to buy their elegant gowns at very reasonable prices.
+Cathy, Mary Kay and Ginny made note of how beautiful was Gina’s gown knowing they might also be shopping at Low’s one day.

-I was very surprised to find such an elegant store in a small farming town that was better known to guys as a duck hunting mecca.
+I was very surprised to find such an elegant store in a small farming town which was better known to guys as a duck hunting mecca.
 My suspicions concerning the clientele in the store were entirely correct.
-There were at least 20-30 people in the store that morning and not one man.
+There were at least twenty-five people in the store and not one man.
 It was fairly easy to identify the brides because of their young age, and they were all accompanied by middle-aged women and a few much older women, presumably their mothers and grandmothers.
 I had nothing in common with anyone in the store, so conversations with them was not an option.

 The older lady behind the counter was one of the chorus of voices when she turned to me and said, “Isn’t she just beautiful?” to which I responded, “She certainly is!”
 Then she asked, “Is she your granddaughter?”
-I have to admit that Ginny looked several years younger than her 22 years, and it could have been possible age-wise for her to be my granddaughter.
+I have to admit Ginny looked several years younger than her twenty-two years, and it could have been possible age-wise for her to be my granddaughter.
 But before thinking I said quickly back to the store owner, “No ma’ am.
 She is my fiance.
 I am a very rich man.”
 She put her hand to her mouth and said, “Oh, I’m so very sorry.
 I just didn’t know.”
 I let her stay like that for a few more moments, and broke into laughter telling her Ginny was really my daughter not my fiance, and I wasn’t a rich man after all.
 (I inwardly feared the price of the dress might have gone up!)

 I didn’t tell Ginny about my check-out story until we were on our way back home.
-I sure didn’t want her to feel embarrassed around those ladies and in particular, the store owner.
+I sure didn’t want her to feel embarrassed around those ladies and in particular the store owner.
 It did liven up my one and only experience in a bridal store.
 The cost for the owner was a little embarrassment, but for me the time alone with Ginny was priceless.
 It is possible I could have another opportunity for a bridal store experience with a real granddaughter, but have an idea that Cathy won’t be sending me there without her!